nadavbra/geneffect/README.rst

 To install, just run:

     python setup.py install

+Or:

+    pip install geneffect

+(with the latter you will have to copy your configuration file manually)

 After installation, you will have to setup your configuration file (by default it is the file .geneffect_config.py in your homedir, or you can define it to be any other file by setting the environment variable GENEFFECT_CONFIG_FILE).
 The default settings are also available in the file default_config.py within this module.